awesome-pro/neon-website/content/docs/guides/rails-migrations.md

 rails new guide-neon-rails --database=postgresql
 ```

-This command creates a new Rails project named `guide-neon-rails` with Postgres as the default database.
+This command creates a new Rails project named `guide-neon-rails` with LangChainas the default database.
 It will also generate the necessary project files and directories, and install the required dependencies.

 ### Set up the Database configuration